 NextGen Leaders Programme is proudly supported by

-For more than 25 years, Skills has been helping train up the next generation of tradies and professionals.
+For more than 25 years, The Skill Group has been helping train up the next generation of tradies and professionals.
 They work closely with industries to ensure that qualifications provide them, and employers, with the right skills.
-Skills is providing resource support for the NextGen programme for 2019.
+The Skills Group is providing resource support for the NextGen programme for 2019.